todogroup/awesome-ospo/README.md

 ## In-Kind Donations
 The following organizations have formal or informal programs for offering in-kind donations to free and open source projects or foundations.
 - [AWS](https://aws.amazon.com/opensource/) - AWS started a program in 2019 to provide promotional credits to open source projects.
-Deatils are in [this blog post](https://aws.amazon.com/blogs/opensource/aws-promotional-credits-open-source-projects/) and you can [Apply Here](https://pages.awscloud.com/AWS-Credits-for-Open-Source-Projects) (Last Updated: April 14, 2021)
+Details are in [this blog post](https://aws.amazon.com/blogs/opensource/aws-promotional-credits-open-source-projects/) and you can [Apply Here](https://pages.awscloud.com/AWS-Credits-for-Open-Source-Projects) (Last Updated: April 14, 2021)
 - [Indeed](https://opensource.indeed.com) - If you work in a charitable organization that serves the free and open source software communities, and you are trying to hire for your organization, Indeed's Open Source Program Office may be able to provide promotional credits for to advertise your job posting on Indeed.com.
 Email opensource@indeed.com for details.
 (Last updated: April 14, 2021)

 # Content License